-- 1. Middle School Teams (grades 6-8) will race against other Middle School Teams.
+- Middle School Teams (grades 6-8) will race against other Middle School Teams.
 High School Teams (9-12) will race against other High School Teams.
-Teams racing are comprised of a minimum of 2 students in grades 6-8 and 9-12 and a maximum of 8 students.
+Teams racing are comprised of a minimum of 4 students in grades 6-8 and 9-12 and a maximum of 8 students.
 Each team must have a coach (teacher, parent, or other volunteer) who can assist the students, and be at the race. - 2.
 The races will be run in a double elimination format.
 Thus you will have a minimum of two opportunities to race before you are eliminated from the competition. - 3.
-Only two members of the race team will be allowed on the track during the race: one at the starting line and one at the finish line. - 4.
+Only two members of the race team will be allowed on the track during the race: both members must be at the finish line. - 4.
 The vehicle will start from behind the starting line with all wheels touching the track.
-The solar panel will be covered by an opaque sheet which will be held above the panel by a member of the race team to block the sunlight.
+The solar panel will be covered by an opaque sheet which will be held above the panel by a line judge to block the sunlight.
 The vehicle should not be touched by the sheet or any member of the team at this time.
-When the line judge gives the signal to start the race, the team member will remove the sheet so the panel will be exposed to the sunlight. - If MLGW determines that batteries will be used, MLGW will supply the batteries.
+When the race official gives the signal to start the race, the line judge will remove the sheet so the panel will be exposed to the sunlight.

+If MLGW determines that batteries will be used, MLGW will supply the batteries.
 Batteries will be installed in battery holder.
-Teams will keep one of the alligator leads unconnected until the line judge gives the signal to start the race.
-When the line judge gives the signal to start the race, the team member will connect the alligator clip. - 5.
-There will be a 3-minute time limit to prepare your vehicle to race in your lane.
-This should be sufficient time to attach the vehicle to the guide wire.
-The heat will start at the end of this time limit regardless of whether the vehicle is ready to compete.
+Line judge will keep one of the alligator leads unconnected until the line judge gives the signal to start the race.
+When the race official gives the signal to start the race, the line judge will connect the alligator clip.

+5. There will be a 3-minute time limit from the time your name is called to be at the end your lane.
+The heat will start at the end of this time limit regardless of whether the team members are present or not.

 - 6. Once the heat has begun, team members are not allowed to touch their vehicle or be on the race lanes until their vehicle has crossed the finish line and the judges have determined the heat completed.
 Pushing the vehicle after the race has begun will result in disqualification from the heat. - 7.
 Any car that leaves its lane will be disqualified from the heat in question.
 However, the offending vehicle may compete in its second trial if not having done so already.
 If the car leaving its lane interferes with any other cars, this will trigger an automatic re-run of the same heat. - 8.
 Winner of a heat will be the first vehicle to cross the finish line or the vehicle to travel the furthest down the track.
 Generally speaking, the top two finishers will advance to the next heat.
 In the event of a tie, the judges may determine multiple winners and admit multiple cars or require a head-to-head race, to advance to the next round of competition.